ucsb-cs111/w20/_info/software.md

 will install everything you need.
 The t.a.s will demo the setup process in the first sections, on Tuesday, January 8.

-It's also possible to run a Python in a Jupyter notebook in a web browser at CSIL.
+It's also possible to run Python in a Jupyter notebook in a web browser at CSIL.
 You can go that route if it works better for you, but I think it's much easier to run everything on your own computer.
 (That's what I do.)

-Previous versions of this course used [MATLAB](https://ucsb-cs111.github.io/topics/matlab/), which is a proprietary interactive numerical software package (UCSB has a campuswide license).
-Numpy is designed to look a lot like Matlab, in which arrays and matrices are the main data structures.
-If you already know Matlab, [here](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html) is a cheat sheet for translating Matlab into numpy; if you don't know Matlab, don't worry about it.
+Previous versions of this course used [MATLAB](https://ucsb-cs111.github.io/topics/matlab/), which is a proprietary interactive numerical software package (UCSB has a campuswide license) that's widely used in engineering.
+Numpy is designed to look a lot like Matlab.
+They both use arrays and matrices as their main data structures; the advantage of numpy is that you also have all of Python available.
+If you already know Matlab, [here](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html) is a cheat sheet for translating Matlab into numpy.
 The matplotlib library that we will use for plotting also has a lot of similarity to Matlab's plotting routines.